Kaş: History

 The town suffered because of Arab incursions, then was annexed (under the name of Andifli) to the Anatolian Sultanate of Rum, led by the Seljuks.
 After the demise of the Seljuks, it came under the Ottomans.

 In 1923, because of the forcible exchange of populations between Greece and Turkey after the Greco-Turkish War, population of Greek origin in the area left for Greece.

 In the early 1990s tourism started booming in Kaş, with visitors mainly from the UK and Germany.
 This growth of tourism brought an explosion in apartment building (often without license), which is seriously threatening the landscape and the environment.
 Particularly affected is the Çukurbağ Peninsula, west of the town, which now has luxury hotels built on it.

 Geography

-As the tenth largest district of Antalya as of 2021, Kaş is on a hill running down to the Turquoise Coast of southwestern Turkey.
+As the tenth most populous district of Antalya as of 2022, Kaş is on a hill running down to the Turquoise Coast of southwestern Turkey.
 The district has a typical Mediterranean climate of hot, dry summers and mild, wet winters, which allows the growth of oranges, lemons and bananas.
 The lowland areas are also planted with cut flowers and a variety of fruits and vegetables.
 Many are grown all year round under glass.
 The hillsides produce honey and almonds, while at high altitudes there are extensive pine forests.
 The weather is drier at high altitudes.
 Although agriculture is still important, tourism is the main source of income in the district, which has many hotels and guest houses.